fuqcool/blueos/doc/modules.md

 });
 ```

+The first parameter is the name of the module, the second parameter is the initialization function of the module.
+The second function is invoked with three arguments.
+The first parameter is a function that can be used to *require* other modules; the second one is an empty object, we can use it to export properties and methods that is visible by other modules(once required); the third parameter is the parent object of the second parameter.

-The code above is the main module of BlueOS.
+The example above is the entry module of BlueOS.
 It fetches user's preferred wallpaper from the server and update ui.
 This feature involves two modules: `blueos.rest.config` and `blueos.wallpaper`.
 The first module provides REST-ful api to fetch user's configuration by key, the later provide api to update the url of wallpaper.

 ### Run module